-5. The Show has been very well received by the tourism trade, visitors and the local community.
+- 5. The Show has been very well received by the tourism trade, visitors and the local community.
+According to the Hong Kong Inbound Travel Association1, the show has been included in the itineraries of almost all night tours for visitors.
+It is estimated that the Show attracted an audience of 800 000 to the Tsim Sha Tsui waterfront during the launch month in January 2004.
+During the 1 May 2004 Golden Week, the total number of audience for the Show at the Hong Kong Cultural Centre Piazza and the newly opened Avenue of Stars was about 100 000.
+According to a survey conducted by the Hong Kong Tourism Board (HKTB) during the aforesaid Golden Week, respondents gave an average score of 8 (out of 10) to the Show; 99% of them would recommend the Show to their friends and relatives; and 79% would watch the Show again when they visit Hong Kong next time. - 6.
 There has been extensive and positive coverage in the media, both locally and outside Hong Kong.
-The latter includes newspaper, magazine and television coverage in many key source market including the Mainland, Singapore, United States of America, Germany, Italy, the United Kingdom and Australia.
-The Hong Kong Tourism Board is actively promoting the Show to all our short and long haul markets and receiving very good feedback from the trade.
-It is estimated that the Show attracted an audience of 800 000 to the Tsim Sha Tsui waterfront during the launch month in January 2004.
-During the 1 May 2004 Golden Week, the total number of audience for the Show at the Hong Kong Cultural Centre Piazza and the newly opened Avenue of Stars is about Operators of tour ferries, hotels and restaurants in Tsim Sha Tsui 100 000. are using the Show to market their business.

-6. As projected by the Hong Kong Tourism Board, the number of visitors in 2004 is expected to be about 20.5 million.
+The latter includes newspaper, magazine and television coverage in many key source markets including the Mainland, Singapore, the United States of America, Germany, Italy, the United Kingdom and Australia.
+HKTB is actively promoting the Show to all our short and long haul markets and has received very good feedback from the trade.
+Operators of tour ferries, hotels and restaurants in Tsim Sha Tsui are using the Show to market their business. - As projected by HKTB, the number of visitors in 2004 is expected to be about 20.5 million.
 If a visitor stays one more night for the Show, the average additional expenditure per person will be about \$1,400.
-The Show, among other tourism initiatives (e.g. the "Avenue of Stars"), is expected to help attract tourists to stay longer in Hong Kong and potential benefits to our economy as a whole will be enormous.
-In view of the popularity of the Show and the economic benefits that can be generated, the tourism sector strongly supports that the Plan be further developed to its full potential by including more buildings on both sides of the Harbour under phase 2 of the Plan.

-7. A number of private buildings have already agreed or indicated interest in joining phase 2 of the Plan.
+The Show, among other tourism initiatives (e.g. the "Avenue of Stars"), is expected to help attract tourists to stay longer in Hong Kong and the potential benefits to our economy as a whole will be enormous.
+In view of the popularity of the Show and the economic benefits that can be generated, the tourism sector strongly supports that the Plan be further developed to its full potential by including more buildings on both sides of the Harbour under phase 2 of the Plan. - 8.
+A number of private buildings have already agreed or indicated interest in joining phase 2 of the Plan.
 We are actively recruiting other suitable buildings to join the Plan and estimate that the total number of participating buildings to be around 33.
-To complement private sector involvement and to demonstrate the Government's continued commitment, we recommend that three government buildings located near the waterfront in Kowloon, viz, Hong Kong Cultural Centre, Hong Kong Museum of Art and Hong Kong Coliseum to join the Plan.
-These are particularly prominent and visually attractive buildings in key positions along the harbourfront.
+To complement private sector involvement and to demonstrate the Government's continued commitment, we recommend that three government buildings located near the waterfront in Kowloon, viz Hong Kong Cultural Centre, Hong Kong Museum of Art and Hong Kong Coliseum to join the Plan.
+These are particularly prominent and visually attractive buildings in key positions along the harbour front.
+Phase 2 of the Plan will add a new vibrancy to our spectacular night view of the Harbour as well as present a unique show to visitors and residents of Hong Kong.

+/government

+The Hong Kong Inbound Travel Association was established in January 2001 and is composed of about 140 local inbound agents and tour operators.